Service terms for pilotage

 In chained pilotage assignments in the Saimaa region, the fee reduction is given for all pilotage assignments in the chain.

-The vessel agent has complied with the deadlines for providing advance information (12 and 6 hours prior to vessel departure).
-The vessel is due to depart on Tuesday at 6 p.m., the 12 h advance notice has been given on Tuesday at 6 a.m. and the 6 h advance notice on Tuesday at 12 noon.
+Example: The vessel agent has complied with the deadlines for providing advance information (12 and 6 hours prior to vessel departure).
+The vessel is due to depart on Tuesday at 6 p.m., the 12 h advance notification has been given on Tuesday at 6 a.m. and the 6 h advance notification on Tuesday at 12 noon.
 The agent requests the pilot two hours before the vessel’s departure, that is, at 4 p.m.
 Despite all this, the pilot is not available to board the vessel until after 9 p.m.
-The client is, therefore, entitled to an 8 per cent pilotage fee reduction.
+The client is, therefore, entitled to an 8% pilotage fee reduction.

 5 PILOTAGE FEES